 The Multiple Subject Credential Program consists of three parts: 1) Co-requisite Courses, 2) Program Courses, and 3) Student Teaching.
 Students can complete the program in one year as a full-time student.
-Students may also complete the program on a part-time basis, but must be prepared to be full-time students during the final semester in order to complete student teaching.
-Student teaching at CSU Stanislaus requires a placement of 16 weeks at a school site or a year-long part-time placement.
+Students may also complete the program on a part-time basis, but must be prepared to be full-time students during the final semester in order to complete formal student teaching.
+Students complete embedded fieldwork (70 hours) in program courses.
+Formal student teaching at CSU Stanislaus requires a placement of 16 weeks at a school site or a year-long part-time placement.
 All placements begin when the school opens (generally at about 8:00 a.m.).
 During student teaching, students take a three-unit course on classroom management and professional practices and complete the Teacher Performance Assessment (TPA) tasks.
 The credential program assigns the school for student teaching and tries to place the student close to their residence, whenever possible.

-Before students in the traditional credential program can begin student teaching, they must complete all co- requisite requirements, satisfy Subject Matter Competency and the Basic Skills requirement.
+Before students in the traditional credential program can begin formal student teaching, they must complete all co- requisite requirements, satisfy Subject Matter Competency and the Basic Skills requirement and complete Reading Methods and Math Methods (8 units).